gulnaz-bakinova/ai-lms-hr-onboarding-platform-lovable-gemini/README.md

 ## How It Works

-1. **New candidate** — receives access to the values test only and AI personality profile
+1. **New candidate** — receives access to the values test and AI personality profile
 2. **Candidate profiling** — 25 questions answered in the app
 3. **AI Candidate Portrait** — Gemini generates a full psychometric profile with archetype, SWOT, cultural fit %, and role recommendations for management
 4. **Access granted** — candidate becomes an intern and gets access to the full LMS